wmww/desktop-environment-talk/talk.md

 - The visual components that make up the core desktop experience
 - Not a single piece of software, rather a collection of programs that work well together
 - Generally includes:
+  - Core applications (file manager, system monitor, etc)
-  - Lock screen
+  - Settings manager
-  - Desktop background (including icons)
   - Panels (contains clock, open windows, Wifi menu, etc)
+  - App launcher/Menu
   - Notifications
-  - App launcher
-  - Settings manager
-  - Core applications (file manager, system monitor, etc)
+  - Desktop background (including icons)
   - Window manager (more on that below)
+  - Lock screen
 - A DE does __not__ include:
   - Command line programs (ls, vim)
   - More specialized apps (Firefox, Blender)